SolaceLabs/solace-tryme-cli/README.md

 ---

-Solace Try-Me CLI is a CLI Client on the command line to publish and receive messages from Solace PubSub+ Broker.
+The Solace Try-Me CLI is a command line tool used to publish and receive messages from the Solace PubSub+ Broker.
 Designed to help develop, test and debug Solace PubSub+ services and applications faster without the need to use a graphical interface.

 ## Documentation